Khushnu/flutter_task_cruv/README.md

 https://github.com/Khushnu/flutter_task_cruv/assets/34332682/8edd9310-f256-4c4e-8f56-5315f45716cf

+The indian railway seat booking app created using flutter framework with provider statemanagement the architecture of app contian the screens, model, statemanagement, widget and themestyle. the screens contains the screens of app, model contain the seat model, statemanagment contian the function of add, remove, search with provider. this class extends with changenotifier. widget contains common widget like cabinscreen, textformfield etc. themestyle contians colors of app.

-The indian railway seat booking app created using flutter framework with provider statemanagement the app contain two screens one is seat selection ui and other one is reserved seats ui the complexity of rendering seats was little complex it is 2d array so to takle this issue i create a cabin seat widget where i passed seat index type of seat and search text the then on selection screen listview.builder used to create seats now to render seats upper seat no 1, middle no 2, lower seat no 3, side up seat no 7 and side up seats etc.
+the app contain two screens one is seat selection ui and other one is reserved seats ui the complexity of rendering seats was little complex it is 2d array so to takle this issue i create a cabin seat widget where i passed seat index type of seat and search text the then on selection screen listview.builder used to create seats now to render seats upper seat no 1, middle no 2, lower seat no 3, side up seat no 7 and side up seats etc.